In this guide

 Interest on cash balances

-One of the key benefits with Robinhood UK is that it pays a solid interest rate of 4.25% on uninvested cash (linked to the US Fed Funds rate so it can move).
-Unfortunately, Robinhood offers UK investors access only to a general investment account (GIA).
-This is common practice among international platforms launching in the UK and is definitely a downside compared with most UK-based share dealing platforms.
+One of the key benefits with Robinhood UK is that it pays a solid interest rate on uninvested cash (linked to the US Fed Funds rate so it can move).
+Robinhood offers UK investors access to a general investment account (GIA) and recently launched a stocks and shares ISA.

 Robinhood ease of use